rot1024/duckdb-wasm-mvt/README.md

 4. **Filter early**: Use WHERE clause before complex operations
 5. **Cache connections**: Reuse DuckDB connections when possible

+## 📦 Sample Data

+The `japan_cities.parquet` file included in this project is derived from [National Land Numerical Information (国土数値情報)](https://nlftp.mlit.go.jp/ksj/) provided by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) of Japan.

 ## 🔗 Resources

 - [DuckDB Spatial Extension](https://duckdb.org/docs/extensions/spatial)